 “A Kung Fu You Can’t Even Imagine!”

 Although I grew up on a steady diet of kung fu, Ultraman, and Godzilla (among other things), it wasn’t until the late 1980s that I headed out in search of material beyond that which was served up to me on Saturday afternoon via various themed “theaters” on television.
 It was a difficult road to travel at the time.
 These days, you can go pretty much anywhere and find a slew of cheap kung fu films for sale.
-But not so long ago, getting even the lamest fare from across the Pacific required months of searching and dealing with shady tape traders who kept asking if you were interested in their bondage videos or their band’s newest demo when all you wanted was a copy of the latest Jackie Chan film.
-When I moved down to Florida in 1990, I met a guy named Pat who shared my love for all things kung fu.
-It was he who took me to what was, at the time, the holy grail of kung fu movie stores, a place on the outskirts of Gainesville that stocked shelves upon shelves of old school kung fu films.
+But not so long ago, getting even the dodgiest fare from across the Pacific required months of searching and dealing with shady tape traders who kept asking if you were interested in their bondage videos or their band’s newest demo when all you wanted was a copy of the latest Jackie Chan film.
+When I moved to Florida in 1990, I met a guy who shared my love for all things kungfu.
+It was he who took me to a place on the outskirts of Gainesville that stocked shelves upon shelves of old school kungfu films.
 It was one of those moments where your eyes fill with tears, and you want to fall to your knees and mutter “Amitābha!”
 In those carefree years, few things could bring a glow to my face quite like those familiar notes accompanying an animated seahorse flying through space while an announcer shouted “THIS is an Ocean Shores VIDEO presentation!”

 Kung Fu Zombie (Wu long tian shi zhao ji gui, 1981), directed by Hua Shan, was among our favorite rentals, along with its not-quite sequel Kung Fu from Beyond the Grave (1982).
 Hua Shan started at Shaw Brothers as a cinematographer in the 1970s and, by the middle of the decade, transitioned into the director’s chair.
 He made an impression right out of the gate, directing the eye-popping superhero monsterfest Infra-Man in 1975.
 He never quite matched that phantasmagoric masterpiece, but he worked throughout the 1970s, splitting his time between mid-level martial arts adventures and erotica, blending the two whenever he got a chance.
 In the 1980s, as the Shaw Brothers’ ironclad grip on its performers slipped and draconian studio contracts fell out of fashion, Hua branched out, working with the Shaws while also collaborating with other producers.
 In 1981, he delivered a pretty amazing one-two punch, directing the insane Bloody Parrot for the Shaws and the delirious Kung Fu Zombie for independent producer Pal Ming’s Eternal Film (H. K.) Co.

-Things don’t go well for the wizard, either (most of the characters in this movie don’t have actual names), who is soon plagued by the ghost of Muttonchops Liu demanding resurrection and, in his spare time, feeling up sexy ladies.
-The priest eventually agrees, as the nightmarish haunting takes the form of things like the ghost pulling the priest’s seat out from under him, constantly moving his wine out of reach, and other dastardly spooktacular shenanigans.
+Things don’t go well for the wizard, either (most of the characters in this movie don’t have actual names), who is soon plagued by the ghost of Muttonchops Liu, who is demanding resurrection and, in his spare time, feeling up sexy ladies.
+The nightmarish haunting takes the form of things like the ghost pulling the priest’s seat out from under him, constantly moving his wine out of reach, and other dastardly spooktacular shenanigans.
+Eventually, annoyed by these sinister shenanigans, the priest agrees.
 Alas, Liu’s body was badly mutilated after the tumble into the spike-filled pit.
 Down at the local morgue, they find the freshly-dead body of a powerful kung fu fighter (Kwan Yung-Moon), but when Liu tries to inhabit the corpse, he discovers that the guy is not quite dead.
 He just likes sleeping in a coffin down at the local morgue.
 This is also the villain who has been seeking revenge against the Fongs.
 Awakened from his slumber, the villain makes a beeline toward their home.

-Kung Fu Zombie is both a typical kung fu comedy and a very weird kung fu comedy…though given the films that make up that subgenre, weird is the typical kung fu comedy.
-It doesn’t come close to the frenetic genius of Sammo Hung’s supernatural kung fu farce, Encounter of the Spooky Kind (1980), but it’s still great.
-The fight scenes come fast and furious, and though some undercranking is obvious in spots, it doesn’t detract from the overall quality of the kung fu.
+Kung Fu Zombie is both a typical kungfu comedy and a very weird kungfu comedy…though given the films that make up that subgenre, weird is the typical kungfu comedy.
+It doesn’t come close to the frenetic genius of Sammo Hung’s supernatural kungfu farce, Encounter of the Spooky Kind (1980), but it’s still great.
+The fight scenes come fast and furious, and though some undercranking is obvious in spots, it doesn’t detract from the overall quality of the fighting.
 Billy Chong is a superb fighter, carrying himself with a lethal combination of grace, speed, and power.
-The comedy is hit or miss, and while it misses more than it hits (which is very typical for kung fu comedies), it doesn’t miss in a way that would turn you off to the film.
+The comedy is hit or miss, and while it misses more than it hits (which is very typical for kungfu comedies), it doesn’t miss in a way that would turn you off to the film.
 The horrific relationship between Fang and his dad is played for laughs, but after a while, it’s not funny so much as it is like one of those times when you were a little kid over at a friend’s house while the friend was getting yelled at by his parents.
 You just sort of sit there, sheepish and awkward, pretending you don’t notice your friend is getting spanked right in front of you.
-At least you can be thankful that your friend and their parents were not kung fu aces who settled their arguments by yelling “Bastard!” and beating the crap out of one another for the next five minutes.
+At least you can be thankful that your friend and their parents were not kungfu aces who settled their arguments by yelling “Bastard!” and beating the crap out of one another for the next five minutes.

 Kung Fu Zombie isn’t an expensive film, and it does its best to cover the lack of funds by not aiming too high with its special effects — some eerie colored lighting, a few gross corpses, and a fog machine are all it needs to successfully create an inexpensive otherworldly atmosphere.
 It’s crude and cheap, but it also has great energy behind it, not to mention some spectacular kung fu and a few creepy seconds scattered throughout the zaniness.
 Encounter of the Spooky Kind may be a better movie, but it’s not an insult to say something isn’t as good as Spooky Kind.
 Think of Kung Fu Zombie as that film’s plucky little brother.
 Watching it is like hanging out with old friends, even if you and your friends weren’t the type to be resurrecting kung fu powered zombies to do your bidding.